 Here in Essex the need for affordable or subsidised housing is more important now than ever before.
 House prices have risen much higher than income levels resulting in a significant number of households being priced out of the market.

 Historically, homes for social rent (with rents set at around 50% of market rents) and affordable home ownership have been the main source of new affordable housing.
-However, the introduction in 2011 of social sector development with rents of up to 80% of market rents coupled with a rapid rise in private rent and house prices it’s been difficult to deliver truly affordable housing.
+However, the introduction in 2011 of social sector development with rents of up to 80% of market rents coupled with a rapid rise in private rent and house prices; it’s been difficult to deliver truly affordable housing.

 A key objective of the Housing Group is to build more affordable housing to generate a balance of tenures and affordability.
 This done through maximising the opportunities available from land, funding and securing the necessary planning and infrastructure to support development.

-A number of authorities have or in the process of setting up local housing companies to boost housing supply including Thurrock Regeneration Company and Sempra Homes in Basildon.
+A number of authorities have or are in the process of setting up local housing companies to boost housing supply including Thurrock Regeneration Ltd and Sempra Homes in Basildon.
 Their ambitious plans include building high quality homes on brownfield or smaller garage sites with the focus on providing homes for local people and helping to build strong and healthy communities.